nadirdurrani/nadirdurrani.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2024-11-30
+date: 2025-05-19
 inline: true
 ---

-Our paper, <a href="https://arxiv.org/pdf/2409.11404">ARADICE: Benchmarks for Dialectal and Cultural Capabilities in LLMs,</a> has been accepted for presentation at COLING 2025.
-We introduce dialectal and cultural benchmarks aimed at assessing Arabic LLMs on their handling of dialects and culturally nuanced tasks.
-The benchmark and the underlying dialectal MT models have been <a href="https://huggingface.co/datasets/QCRI/AraDiCE"> released </a> for public use
+🎙️ <a href="https://alt.qcri.org/~ndurrani/pubs/INTERSPEECH25.pdf"> From Words to Waves: Analyzing Concept Formation in Speech and Text-Based Foundation Models </a>, has been accepted for presentation at INTERSPEECH 2025, to be held in Rotterdam, Netherlands.